ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

     We need to make a repeating task if one hasn't been setup.
 This task will handle the state of the game by repeating every 10 seconds.
 Because the length of the track doesn't take very long to finish for the player, we limit the amount of time per race to 10 seconds.

-    For the inital spawning of the task, we delay it by 14 seconds to take into account for the 4 seconds in the body where `Task.Wait` is used.
+    For the initial spawning of the task, we delay it by 14 seconds to take into account for the 4 seconds in the body where `Task.Wait` is used.
 If we don't do this, then the first race on the server will be short.

     Using a repeating task has an added benefit of resetting the race if any players are AFK (Away From KeyBoard).